jackyzha0/quartz/content/notes/ethics-essay.md

 I am not able to go into depth about what good journalism looks like, however as a computer science student, I can consider the impact that the IT profession can have on the issue.

 # 3 - The spread of information
+We live in an online age.
+Vast amounts of Information is widely accessible to everyone.
+This is made possible by various websites, applications CHANGE.
+Although the benefits of these technologies are great, they come with great responsibilty.
+Not only do they provide a platform for individual to access information, they also enable the spread of potentially harmful, false, and misleading information.

+One of the major websites in this sector is Facebook.

 - how information spreads
 - how social media filters information

 - facebook
 	- not imprint their opion - empower people to share
 	- bring world closer together
 	- huge responsibility
 	- choose what gets aplified - what gets supressed